sophiekoonin/localghost/content/blog/redux-saga.md

     select(getFavouriteToy)
 ])
 {{< /highlight >}}
-c

 ### Testing sagas

 This, in my opinion, is where sagas really shine.
-If you’re doing TDD, having a library which is easy to test is a godsend.
+If you're doing TDD, having a library which is easy to test is a godsend.

 Since each step of the saga returns an object, and the saga itself is a generator, we can simply invoke the saga to get an `Iterator` object and call its `next()` function to access each step.
 Then we can assert on the value of the object that each step returns.

 Here, we are checking the value of the first step of the saga to make sure its value is equal to the object returned by `call(api.fetchDogs)`:

 {{< highlight javascript >}}
-import { call } from ‘redux-saga/effects’
+import { call } from 'redux-saga/effects'
 test('calls fetchDogs API', () => {
     const iterator = fetchDogs()
     expect(iterator.next().value).toEqual(call(api.fetchDogs))
 })
 {{< /highlight >}}
-c

 Or, if you are using Jest, you could use snapshot testing to match the value of the iterator step which is even easier.
 And no mocking required!

 You can also test branching logic.
-In a saga with a `try/catch` block, you can call `iterator.throw()` and make sure that it’s doing the right thing when an error occurs:
+In a saga with a `try/catch` block, you can call `iterator.throw()` and make sure that it's doing the right thing when an error occurs:

 {{< highlight javascript >}}
 test('dispatches fetchDogsFailed if the call fails', () => {
     const iterator = fetchDogs()
     iterator.next()
-    expect(iterator.throw(‘oh no’).value)
-        .toEqual(call(fetchDogsFailed(‘oh no’)))
+    expect(iterator.throw('oh no').value)
+        .toEqual(call(fetchDogsFailed('oh no')))
 })
 {{< /highlight >}}
-c

 You can also pass different values into `iterator.next()` to influence conditional logic such as if statements.
-It’s all very clever.
+It's all very clever.

 ### Conclusion

 You probably {{< bold >}}don't{{< /bold >}} need redux-saga if:

 * Your application is really small and has few side effects
-* You don’t have complex data fetches
+* You don't have complex data fetches
 * You are using thunks or observables or something similar and you are perfectly happy with these things

 You might want to try redux-saga if: